1217, the founding year of Château de Bagnols and from where its gourmet restaurant takes its name.

 Cod Fish Cooked Under The Oven Grill, Morel And Corn Fricassee In Jura Wine

 My fish was transparent and flaky.
-When I cut it through, it felt like cutting a panna cotta or soft jelly but not fish.
-The texture of this cod fish was something I had never experienced before and it was superb.
+When I cut it through, it felt like cutting a panna cotta or a jelly cube.
+The texture of this cod fish was something I had never experienced before and it was simply superb.

 Not only was my fish cooked to perfection, I enjoyed the morel and baby corns.
 Being Chinese, these are the sort of veges I’m familiar with.
 The jus was made of Burgundy red Jura wine.
 The effect of the whole dish on my palate was very satisfying.